scttfrdmn/lens/apps/jupyter/docs/TROUBLESHOOTING.md

    # Find available VPCs
    aws ec2 describe-vpcs

-   # aws-jupyter will auto-detect VPCs
+   # lens-jupyter will auto-detect VPCs
    # Or create one manually and it will be used
    ```